DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_docs/Excel_Process.md

 ---
 ## 3. Conditional Formatting and Data Validation

-- Applied **color scales** to Selling Price for visual differentiation.
+- Applied color scales to column *Sell* for visual differentiation.

-- Added **data bars** to Bedrooms column for visual emphasis.
+- Added data bars to column *Beds* for visual emphasis.

-- Used **icon sets** on Price Difference:
-  - Up arrow if positive,
-  - Down arrow if negative,
-  - Sideways arrow if zero.
+- Added icon sets to *Price Difference* (Up arrow for positive, Down arrow for negative and Sideways arrow for 0).

-- Applied **data validation** on Bedrooms column to restrict input to whole numbers between 1 and 10.
+- Applied data validation on Bedrooms column to restrict input to whole numbers between 1 and 10.

 ---
 ## 4. Absolute and Relative References
 - Placed a fixed tax rate of 5% in a cell (`M52 = 0.05`).

 - Calculated 5% tax on selling price using absolute cell referencing: